theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper-dashboard/README.md

 1. Run `npm install` to install packages that the project depends upon.

-2. Run `npm run-script build` to compile the TypeScript into JavaScript.
+2. Run `npm run-script build` to compile the TypeScript into JavaScript (debug error simultaneously).

 	Alternatively, you can run `npm run-script watch-tsc` to auto-build TypeScript into JavaScript when the TypeScript changes.

-3. Then, run `npm run-script start` to start the web application.
+3. Then, run `npm run-script start` to start the web application (run in a separate command prompt).

 	Alternatively, you can run `npm run-script watch-node` to auto-reload the Node.js web app.